helenVe0/Scan2Go-Doku/README.md

 **Both geocodings** go to Nominatim, one for the station the user picked, one for the destination.
 They store `nil` when Nominatim has no match, which is what the check behind each call looks for.
-Reading `result[0]["lat"]` straight away is shorter but raises an exception before the gateway that is supposed to catch exactly that case.
+The shorter `result[0]["lat"]` cannot do that: on an empty answer it raises before anything is stored, so the check has nothing to look at.

 **Date and time** are two separate pages because eight times times seven days would be 56 QR codes on one screen.
 The time page also builds `arrival_time`, the timestamp the